fahimmahmoodmir/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/amazon-lex.md

 {: .important}
 At this time, Lex response cards & audio messages are not supported.
-The Connector uses Lex ApiVersion 2016-11-28.Currently, we don't support Amazon Lex V2.
+The Connector uses Lex ApiVersion 2016-11-28.
+Currently, we don't support Amazon Lex V2.

 ### Bot Configuration